gvwilson/fiction/santas/index.md

 then added, "Thank you,"
-because a stone statue of a cat is still in some sense a cat, and one of the first lessons a santa is taught is to always be polite to cats.<span class="sidenote">And watchmakers, but that's also—you know what?
+because a stone statue of a cat is still in some sense a cat, and one of the first lessons a santa is taught is to always be polite to cats.<span class="note">And watchmakers, but that's also—you know what?
 If it really is a story for another time, then from now on we'll just not mention it.</span>